StanfordASL/trunk-stack/docs/3d_printing.md

 # 3D Printing

 Many of the components for the trunk robot are custom and 3D printed.
-All of the 3D printed components in the assembly can eaily be printed on any commercial or hobbyist FDM printer.
+All of the 3D printed components in the assembly can easily be printed on any commercial or hobbyist FDM printer.
 We utilized a Bambu X1C with AMS to print all 3D printed components with PLA, but other materials could alternately be used.

 ## Printer Settings
 On the Bambu X1C, we used default print settings (infill of 15% and 2 wall loops) on the Bambu Cool Plate, with PLA as the primary material, PLA as the support material, and support PLA as the support/raft interface material on all prints except those listed below: